20CE034/viraj_blog/README.md

 ## Feedback

-If you have any feedback, please reach me at exlphy@gmail.com or v95866@gmail.com .
+If you have any feedback, please reach us at exlphy@gmail.com or v95866@gmail.com .

 ## References